gndpwnd/cookbook/src/basics/protein-bars.md

-> Should fill a 9x9in pan - I usually make 4-5 batches  at once per month
+> Should fill a 9x9in pan - I usually make 4-5 batches once per month

 # Protein Bars